miketui/middle/OEBPS/chapters_src/19-Chapter-IX-Stepping-Into-Leadership_final.md

 c) It's only appropriate in personal relationships, not professional ones
 d) It demonstrates weakness and undermines authority

-**Answer:** b) It creates authentic connections and inspires trust

-### Question 5
-How should freelance hairstylists approach industry advocacy as leaders?

-a) Focus only on issues that directly benefit their own business
-b) Wait for others to initiate important conversations
-c) Look for opportunities to advocate for positive changes that benefit the entire industry
-d) Avoid taking positions on industry issues to remain neutral

-**Answer:** c) Look for opportunities to advocate for positive changes that benefit the entire industry

 ## Key Takeaways